Art, Design & Photography

 Key Stage 3

 At Key Stage 3, students have two Art lessons a week.
-During Years 7-8 children learn and practice the techniques of drawing, painting, printmaking, textiles and sculpture.
-New skills are introduced around termly projects which cover a variety of cultures, art movements and artists.
-In Year 9, previously taught skills and techniques are reinforced, children are also given the opportunity to develop their knowledge of photography and digital editing.
+During Years 7-8 the pupils learn and practice the techniques of drawing, painting, printmaking, photography, graphics, photoshop and sculpture.
+New skills are introduced through themed projects which cover a variety of cultures, art movements and artists.
+In Year 9, previously taught skills and techniques are reinforced, and enhanced with more sophistication and refinement.
+Pupils are also given the opportunity to develop their knowledge of photography and digital editing.

-At GCSE pupils are able to specialise in either Fine Art or Photography.
+At GCSE pupils can specialise in either Art, Craft and Design or Photography.
 The two courses have been designed to encourage an adventurous and enquiring approach to the subject with a flexible syllabus for pupils to develop their own work in a more independent way, especially in Year 11.
-Experimentation and research enables the development of ideas and personal interpretations of a theme, which will in turn lead to the production of a final outcome.
-Sketchbooks are an essential part of the coursework showing the development of ideas, allowing pupils to record visual information and analyse artists and photographers and their own work.
+Experimentation and research enables the development of ideas and personal interpretations of a theme, which will in turn lead to the production of many possibilities and drive towards an accomplished outcome.
+Sketchbooks are an essential part of the coursework to demonstrate the journey of their discovery through investigation and research, development of ideas by experimentation.
+This allows the pupils to record their visual thoughts and analyse of artists and photographers.

-Children in years 7-9 have the opportunity to participate in a variety of extra curricular art and photography activities.
-Two sessions per week allow small groups of children to work on building skills taught during art lessons but also to experiment with new media such as film, batik, animation and screen printing, as part of the schools enrichment program.
+Pupils in years 10 -11 have the opportunity to participate in a variety of extracurricular art and photography activities.
+One session per week allows small groups to work on building skills taught during art lessons but also to experiment with new media as part of the schools enrichment program.